The Capital Fellows Programs are public policy fellowships in

 public service.
 Applicants must be at least 20 years of age by

-September 1, 2014 and recent grads, graduate, postgraduate and
+September 1 of the fellowship year and recent grads, graduate,

-Applicants from outside of California are welcome to apply.
-Fellows
+required.
+Applicants from outside of California are welcome to

-are not required to be U.S. citizens, but they must provide proof
+apply.
+Fellows are not required to be U.S. citizens, but they must

-of appropriate immigration status.
-The Capital Fellows Programs do
+provide proof of appropriate immigration status.
+The Capital

-not meet the requirements for F-1 or J-1 visas.
+Fellows Programs do not meet the requirements for F-1 or J-1

 Semifinalists must be present for a personal interview in